Beverley Martyn: With John Martyn

-In 1969, she met John Martyn, whom she later married.
-As a duo they issued two albums, Stormbringer! and The Road to Ruin both of which were released on Island Records.
+In 1969, she met John Martyn (September 11, 1948 – January 29, 2009), whom she later married.
+As a duo they issued two albums, Stormbringer! and The Road to Ruin, both of which were released on Island Records.
 Following The Road to Ruin, Island persuaded John Martyn to resume his career as a solo artist, because they believed that there was more public interest in solo singer/songwriters.
 Although she was spending more time with her children, Martyn continued to contribute to her husband's solo projects until the breakdown of their marriage, owing heavily to her husband's alcoholism and abuse.
 The couple divorced during the making of John Martyn's album Grace and Danger in 1980 and she retired from music for years.

 Return to music

 In the 1990s, with her children now grown, she was invited to join Loudon Wainwright III on his European tour.
 In 1998 she resumed her recording career with the release of the album No Frills.

-In 2004, Martyn's song "Primrose Hill", about the simple joys of domesticity, which she wrote and sang on Road To Ruin, was sampled by Fat Boy Slim for the track "North West Three" on his 2004 album Palookaville.
+In 2004, Martyn's song "Primrose Hill", about the simple joys of domesticity, which she wrote and sang on Road To Ruin, was sampled by Fatboy Slim for the track "North West Three" on his 2004 album Palookaville.

 On 3 December 2013, she performed the song "Levee Breaks" with her band at the concert 'A Celebration Of Bert Jansch' at London's Royal Festival Hall, alongside Robert Plant, Donovan and various members of Pentangle, amongst others.
-The concert was broadcast by BBC4 in the UK on 28 March 2014 under the name The Genius of Bert Jansch: Folk Blues and Beyond.
+The concert was broadcast by BBC Four in the UK on 28 March 2014 under the name The Genius of Bert Jansch: Folk Blues and Beyond.

 Martyn released a new album in 2014 entitled The Phoenix and The Turtle.
 It contains a previously unrecorded Nick Drake and Martyn song, "Reckless Jane".
 The album featured bass by Matt Malley (Counting Crows), drums by Victor Bisetti (Los Lobos), acoustic guitars by Mark Pavey, electric guitars by Jakob Nebel (Livingston) and Michael Watts, and strings by Owain Roberts.

+Death

+Martyn died at home on 27 April 2026, at the age of 79.